-TORONTO – Three Olympians and a pioneer in women's hockey announce today that they are donating their brains to the Canadian Concussion Centre (CCC) to advance research on the effects of concussion in women.
-These are the first known female Canadian athletes to publicly pledge their brain to a Canadian research centre.
+Toronto (May 9, 2018) – Three Olympians and a pioneer in women's hockey announce today that they are donating their brains to the Canadian Concussion Centre (CCC) to advance research on the effects of concussion in women.
+These are the first known female Canadian athletes to publicly pledge their brains to a Canadian research centre.

 The women, all highly decorated athletes in their respective sports, are:

 "The Canadian Concussion Centre is honoured to receive the commitment of brain donations from these legendary Canadian athletes and I applaud them for their decision," says.
 Dr. Charles Tator, director of the CCC.
 "Research is showing that concussions affect women differently than they do men, and our ability to analyze the changes that can occur in women's brains as a result of concussions will help us better understand and treat these injuries."